UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-oo.rst

 Consider ``data[0]`` vs ``data["first_name"]`` vs ``data.first_name`` -- which one is more readable?
 Keep in mind that another benefit of using OO for data encapsulation is ability of modern IDE to provide auto-completion, which reduces number of bugs and helps to produce code faster.

-Below are suggestions on breaking down your existing code into multiple modules that will be part of a single mailroom program.
+Below are more detailed suggestions on breaking down your existing code into multiple modules that will be part of a single mailroom program.

 Donor Class
 ^^^^^^^^^^^^